All About Integrative Oncology

 Are integrative treatments covered by my insurance?

-These therapies are typically not often covered by insurance, but some plans do cover therapeutic massage, acupuncture, some psychological treatment methods, and nutrition counseling.
+These therapies are typically not often covered by insurance, but some plans do cover therapeutic massage, acupuncture, psychological treatment methods, and nutrition counseling.
 Call your insurance company to find out about these benefits.
 Many cancer centers include integrative medicine as part of their overall oncology service offerings, often at no extra charge.
 The local affiliate of the Cancer Support Community may also offer free integrative oncology services.
 The American Cancer Society maintains a database of supportive care services, including integrative oncology services.
 In addition, your social worker may be able to suggest a local resource for integrative therapies.

 Resources & Further Reading